aaronspring/test_website/index.md

 ### RPSS

-Submissions have to beat the ECMWF re-calibrated benchmark and following the [rules](#rules) to qualify for prizes. <!-- description of ECMWF benchmark missing -->
+Submissions have to beat the ECMWF re-calibrated benchmark and climatology while following the [rules](#rules) to qualify for prizes.

 The leaderboard will be made public after the submission period ends and submission codes have been made public, i.e. early November 2021.